redacademy/linc-winter-2018/plugins/linc-edge-functionality/README.md

-# Linc Edge Functionality Plugin
+# LincEdge Functionality Plugin

-A template for a WordPress functionality plugin for RED Academy students.
+The "LincEdge Functionality" plugin contains all of the core functionality for this website so that it remains theme-independent.